 In Case You're New Here...

 I'm an actual statistician and real statistics professor.
 I have built mathematical models (called SideLine) for predicting various sports outcomes.
 All projections are displayed in a Google Sheet specific to that sport and season (see the homepage for links).
-All picks will be tracked on Blackbook Sports (username: ProfessorSides) and made at one unnamed (until they sponsor us) domestic sportsbook.
-You can also purchase instant access to all picks at Blackbook by the month ($6), week ($2) or day ($1).
+The best model plays are denotes as B grades (with the C grades indicating model leans) and the subset of B grades that are "human approved" (considering factors the model might not be able to incorporate) are considered A grades.

-- For college basketball, the (as of 2/23/2023 predictions) player-based model incorporates pace of play and both offensive and defensive metrics in order to predict the average margin of victory as well as the total number of points scored in the game.
-SideLine will make a graded money line pick on every game, where the A grades are always recommended plays but the others are only occasionally.
-All picks will be made in order to pay 3 units, that is, the risk and the win amount will add to 3.
-(This allows us to wager less on bigger underdogs than flat betting.)
+- For college basketball, the player-based model incorporates pace of play and both offensive and defensive metrics in order to predict the average margin of victory as well as the total number of points scored in the game.

 - For MLB, the player based model uses historical and current season data that is rolled up to the team level based on current active rosters.
 It assumes normal starting lineups, so my recommendation for these predictions is to use them before starting lineups are announced (or only after seeing that the lineups are relatively normal).
-For players injured or coming off the IL, check the Notes cell in the Teams tab of the MLB Google Sheet to see if I have manually adjusted a roster to adjust for a move the team hasn't officially made yet.
 SideLine also pulls weather data in order to better predict the average number of runs scored in each game.
-I'll recommend a money line or run line pick on every single baseball game.
-Note that for MLB money line plays, I suggest a "selected" bet type unless the starting pitcher for the team you are backing is subpar.
+Note that for MLB money line plays, I normally suggest a "listed" bet type unless the starting pitcher for the team you are backing is subpar.
 This will give you a push if that pitcher doesn't start, and my results will reflect this practice.
-All run line and total bets operate as "listed", meaning that both pitchers listed in the Sheet must go for a play to be active, as this is the typical way sportsbooks (though not all) operate.
-Note that tracking systems like Blackbook don't have this capability, so the pushed plays under this paradigm will all grade as active in their tracking.
-All picks will be made in order to pay 3 units, that is, the risk and the win amount will add to 3.
-(This allows us to wager less on bigger underdogs than flat betting.)
+All run line and total bets operate as "listed", meaning that both pitchers listed in the Sheet must go for a play to be active, as this is the typical way sharp sportsbooks (though not recreational books) operate.

-- For FBS college football, the model gives each team a rating, where the difference between two ratings (adjusted for the expected number of possessions) is the projected margin of victory in a game between those two teams on a neutral field.
+- For FBS college football, the player-based model gives each team a rating, where the difference between two ratings (adjusted for the expected number of possessions) is the projected margin of victory in a game between those two teams on a neutral field.
 These ratings are not a resume ranking, but rather a forward facing metric that is the best guess of how well the team will perform in their next game.
-Cousin Jared and I will make a collaborative pick on every single game -- sometimes a side, sometimes a total, sometimes both.
-All picks will be one unit plays in a flat betting style.

-For other benefits beyond the predictions on every game as well as the free picks on the YouTube shows, visit Patreon.
-For $3 per month you'll get the play of the day every morning.
-For $5 a month, you'll receive that and morning access to every recommended pick, along with access to our Discord server -- the best place for answers to your questions.
+For other benefits beyond the predictions on every game as well as the free picks on the YouTube shows, visit DubClub.
+Benefits include the plays of the day, all model projections and picks, and access to our Discord server -- the best place for answers to your questions.
 I'm unable to always respond quickly to tweets and YouTube comments, but the Discord is like a text message -- if I'm able to be on my phone, I see it, and I'll respond.
 It's also a great place to get input from other sports bettors, along with Cousin Jared and your friend Jake.
-For $10 each month, you get the above benefits as well as ad-free shows and access to the shows right after recording (click here for the current schedule).
-Included here also is early access to every recommended pick.
-The top level supporter contributes $15 every month, and gets everything listed above along with early access to SideLine's predictions.
-For college basketball and MLB, this means projections usually before noon the day before the games, allowing you to jump on early mispriced sides and totals.
+For college basketball and MLB, you'll get projections usually before noon the day before the games, allowing you to jump on early mispriced sides and totals.
 For college football this means model projections on Sunday afternoon in order for you to grab key numbers before they disappear early in the week.
 The prices tend to move towards my model (though not always!) so this can be a good resource to know when to jump on a number and when to wait it out.
 Getting the best of the number doesn't guarantee betting success, but it can be a big part of the puzzle.

 About Us

-Professor Sides earned his Ph.D. in statistics from Baylor University where he met his wife (Mrs. Professor).
-He spent five years working as a statistician in the "real world" before returning to education, fulfilling his life's purpose of helping others.
-It is with this in mind that he built mathematical models to predict various sports outcomes.
+Professor Sides played small time college baseball while earning a Mathematics degree before earning his Ph.D. in statistics from Baylor University where he met his wife (Mrs. Professor).
+He spent five years working as a statistician in the "real world" before spending another five years in higher education.
+The drive to help others, background in math and statistics, and love for sports led him to build the mathematical models that predict various sports outcomes.
 He can be found on Twitter @ProfessorSides.

 Cousin Jared (the professor's actual cousin) took one statistics course in college, but not by choice.
 His perfect Saturday includes long walks on the beach and Mountain West football.
 Michael Bishop was an amazing quarterback.
 Model whisperer.
 Ask him about Christmas movies.
 (Editor's note: maybe don't, actually?)
 He can be found on Twitter @CousinJared.